Gravitational wave propagation in bigravity in the late universe: Coupled tensor modes in a de Sitter background

 The nonstandard redshift dependence of the second term of \eqref{Eq:dS-sol-small-mass_h} is a feature of bimetric gravity in momentum space in this regime, and originates from the presence of a massive mode.
 We observe that this approximation is accurate for large $\xi$ as far as single monochromatic components are concerned.
 However, when different monochromatic components are superposed, it becomes crucial to use the unexpanded form of the argument of the trigonometric functions in order to preserve information on the relative phase shifts, as presented in Eq.~\eqref{Eq:dS-sol}.
 This will become apparent in the example with wave packets considered at the end of this subsection.

 \underline{Gravitational-wave luminosity distance}

 Next, we study the effect of mixing of mass eigenstates on the gravitational-wave luminosity distance.
 We compare the gravitational-wave luminosity distance in bigravity, associated with the tensor perturbation of the physical metric, $h_{\textbf{k}}(z)$, to the corresponding quantity in GR, $h^{\rm GR}_{\textbf{k}}(z)$.
-To make a meaningful comparison, both perturbations must be subject to the same initial conditions on the observable mode in the two theories.
+To make a meaningful comparison, in the two theories perturbations must be subject to the same initial conditions on the observable mode.
 We impose $h_{\textbf{k}}(z_0) = h^{\rm GR}_{\textbf{k}}(z_0)=f_{\textbf{k}}$ at some redshift $z_0>0$ corresponding to signal emission, and also assume as initial condition that the perturbations of the second metric are initially unexcited $\tilde{h}_{\textbf{k}}(z_0)=0$.
+This is expected due to the screening mechanism and the fact that only one metric couples to matter~\cite{Max:2017kdc}.
 For definiteness, we only consider positive frequency solutions, $h_{\textbf{k}}\sim e^{-ik\eta}$.
 Hence, using Eq.~\eqref{Eq:dS-sol-small-mass} and the above initial conditions, we obtain the following solutions in the two theories

 for the bimetric theory.
 We recall that $h_{\textbf{k}}$ is directly observable, while $\tilde{h}_{\textbf{k}}$ is not.
 The gravitational-wave luminosity distance is determined by the scaling of the amplitude as a function of redshift, $|h_{\textbf{k}}|\propto 1/d_L^{\text{gw}}$ \cite{Belgacem:2017ihm,LISACosmologyWorkingGroup:2019mwx}, and in GR it coincides with the electromagnetic luminosity distance $|h^{\rm GR}_{\textbf{k}}|\propto 1/d_L^{\text{em}}$.
 Computing the ratio of \eqref{Eq:GRsol_lumdis1} to \eqref{Eq:HRsol_lumdis1} in the sub-horizon limit $(k|\eta|\gg1)$, we obtain